amrajbassi/quip2gdrive-restore/README.md

 4. Test thoroughly
 5. Submit a pull request

-## License

-This project is open source and available under the [MIT License](LICENSE).

 ---

-Built with ❤️ and Flask
+Built with ❤️ by IT